make-that-work/simple-twitter-monitor/README.md

 `simple_twitter_monitor.py` is a script that gets tweet data and puts it in Airtable.

+The script ignores retweets and reply tweets that the account has made.
+This is switchable in the call to the Twitter API.

 ### Airtable

 The script sends the data it gets via the Twitter API to an Airtable table.
 You will need to set up a table in your account and create the necessary columns (or change the script to suit your own needs!)